 The standards-based lesson includes a prepared PowerPoint slide deck, summarized reading materials from John Locke, John Milton, and John Stuart Mill, and accompanying discussion and critical thinking questions.
 It also includes a summary of recent statements on free speech by living American presidents, and a short video featuring former President Barack Obama eloquently defending the “battlefield of ideas,” in order to help students connect past with present.

-In addition to our Constitution Day Lesson, we invite you to explore, and to share with students, our other K-12 First Amendment resources:
+In addition to our Constitution Day Lesson, we invite you to explore, and to share with students, our other K-12 First Amendment educational resources:

 - Fully developed curriculum modules on the philosophy, history, and law of free speech for use by middle and high school educators.